adi0728/Sparkify/README.md

 We calculate the following metrics on which we build our models.

-average number of songs per session
-Total number of thumbs down
-Total number of thumbs up
-Total number of errors encountered
+Number of Songs
-Number of Add to Playlist events
+Number of sessions
+Churn
-Number of Add Friends events
+Number of artists
-Total number of songs played

 Random Forest Classifier performs the best on the dataset provided which provides a F1 score of 0.7069

 The code can be found at Sparkify.ipynb